FireguiQueen/FireguiQueen/README.md

 # Hello there 👋, I'm <a href="https://github.com/FireguiQueen/FireguiQueen#tools-and-technologies">Guilherme</a>..
 🌱 I'm currently focused on deepening my understanding of computer science.
-🧠 I enjoy playing [Go](https://online-go.com/), performing music, and watching cartoons in my free time.
+🧠 I enjoy playing Go (quite bad at it tho), performing music, and watching cartoons in my free time ;)
 ✨ My long-term goal is to build my own game engine in C, using custom physics libraries I'll develop myself.

 <br>